Security

 • Server-side validation keeps tenant scope separate from client-provided context.

-Governed answers
+Reviewed answers

 Support correctness comes from approved knowledge, not automatic rewriting.

-• Canonical answers are served before fallback.
+• Approved answers are served before fallback.

 • Drafts and mutation proposals remain review work until approved.